9 Must-Visit Auckland Wineries & Vineyards For Wine Lovers

 Babich Wines

 With its first vines planted in 1912, Babich Wines is listed as New Zealand’s oldest wine.
-Since then the family-owned business has produced some of the best wine in the world.
+Since then, the family-owned business has produced some of the best wine in the world.

 Babich Wine’s Auckland winery is known as the Henderson Valley vineyard.
 It’s named for its location in the fertile countryside of the Henderson Valley.

-RELATED: Best Wineries & Vineyards in Queenstown
+RELATED: Must-See Wineries & Vineyards in Queenstown

+The Henderson Valley vineyard produces world-class Chardonnay, Pinot Noir, and Pinotage.
+When you visit Babich Wines, you get not only a wine tour but a whole experience.
 Your highly knowledgeable guide will walk you around the grounds.
-On the tour, you’l learn all about the history of the area, family, and production of their world-famous wines.
+On the tour, you’ll learn all about the history of the area, the family, and the production of their world-famous wines.

 Goldie Estate

 The Goldie Estate is one of the best boutique wineries in the Auckland area.
 The estate sits on Waiheke Island overlooking Potiki Bay.
 It produces some of the best character wines in the country.
-Goldie Estate was the first vineyard to set up on the island.
+Goldie Estate was the first vineyard to be set up on the island.
 It’s still up there among the best wineries to visit while visiting Waiheke.

 Being the oldest, Goldie Estate has a legendary cellar door.
 It offers several varieties of red & white wine.
 The most popular include Cabernet Sauvignon, Merlot, Cabernet Franc, Syrah, Chardonnay, and Viognier.

-What’s unique about this winery is their commitment to education and sustainability.
+What’s unique about this winery is its commitment to education and sustainability.
 The estate houses The University of Auckland’s Goldwater Wine Science Centre.
 It’s one of the preeminent programs of its kind in the world.

 Kumeu River Wine